Research Projects

 Project Description

-Nanoplastics has become a complicated and urgent issue in the world.
+Nanoplastics become a complicated and urgent issue in the world.
 Nanoplastics can affect synaptic transmission in neurons.
 However, how nanoplastics affect synaptic transmission remains unknown.
-In this project, we study how nanoplastics affect synaptic transmission in living neurons.
+In this project, we study how nanoplastics affect synaptic transmission in living neurons lung cells.

 Student's roles